RakibulRanak/SlackBook/README.md

 You have already got the `FB_ACCESS_TOKEN` at step 10 of `Create A Facebook App`.
 Go to your facebook group.
 In url of your group, you will get `FB_GROUP_ID` as a like this *95365675463530*

 `PORT` is by default 80 if you don't specify anything else.
-You can set two administrators who will be able to get/set/configure the SlackBook server and will get notification in inbox by SlackBook bot.
+You can set two administrators who will be able to get/set/configure the SlackBook server and only administrator_1 will get notification/error message in inbox by SlackBook bot.
 To set administrators, go to the slack profile of the person and copy the member id and set `ADMINISTRATOR_SLACK_MEMBER_ID_1` and `ADMINISTRATOR_SLACK_MEMBER_ID_2` by the value.

 # Demonstration & Manuals